Business Analytics Advisor for $1M–$10M ARR B2B founders

 Your numbers are in Stripe, your CRM, Google Analytics.

-But you can't confidently explain what's actually driving growth.
+But you can't confidently say which growth levers are actually working.

 The answer is buried in those numbers.

-I find the answers in your data so you know exactly what's driving growth.
+I find the answers in your data so you know exactly which growth levers to pull.

 Is this you?